TimoGuy/BTZC_game_engine/README.md

         - Had to write a ray collector for the raycasts!!!
 Hahahah
     - [ ] ~~Swordplay combat.~~
         - Moved/deferred to its own section
-    - [ ] Engine stuff.
+    - [x] Engine stuff.
         - [x] Move the debug views render function and turn it into a job submitting thing.
             - Perhaps actually keep it in the same spot but restructure it so that "jobs" are written into the debug draw views buffer?
                 - Maybe these jobs could have a stop time?
 So after that time they're erased.
                 - And then it could be extended to include lines for things like gizmos and raycast representations.
+                    - [x] Raycast representations implemented automatically!
-        - [ ] @PLEASE: Add checkbox to toggle showing physics object wireframe.
+        - [x] @PLEASE: Add checkbox to toggle showing physics object wireframe.

 1. Skeletal animations using compute shaders.
     - [ ] See `@IQHEWRIHDFKNAXI` for levels of detail and round-robin system.